SebiB24/Forge-1.20.6-Starter/README.md

    ```

 3. **Install the Mod**
-   Copy the generated `.jar` file from the `build/libs` directory to your Minecraft `mods` folder.

 ### Usage
 - Launch **Minecraft** with Forge.
 - Select the mod from the **Mods List**.
 - Enjoy exploring new **blocks, items, and mechanics** in your world!

----

-## Contributing
-We welcome contribut